BrandonSimon1/db-migrate-postgraphile-template/README.md

 The database connection information is passed through the environment; please see config.json for details.

 The Dockerfile will build an image which will upgrade the database and then exit.
 I would deploy this inside kubernetes or docker-compose alongside the applicaton and database.

+Fork the repo and add a github action to build and push the image on commit.